Star Trek Beyond: Cast

-Leonard Nimoy appears in a photo cameo as Spock Prime, alongside George Takei, Walter Koenig, William Shatner, James Doohan, DeForest Kelley, and Nichelle Nichols as the Prime versions of Sulu, Chekov, Kirk, Scott, McCoy, and Uhura, respectively.
+Leonard Nimoy appears in a photo cameo appearance as Spock Prime, alongside George Takei, Walter Koenig, William Shatner, James Doohan, DeForest Kelley, and Nichelle Nichols as the Prime versions of Sulu, Chekov, Kirk, Scott, McCoy, and Uhura, respectively.
 Jeff Bezos cameos as an alien Starfleet official.
 Carlo Ancelotti has a brief cameo as a doctor at Starbase Yorktown.

 Production

 Development

-Abrams returned only as a producer so he could focus on directing Star Wars: The Force Awakens.
+Having directed and produced Star Trek (2009) and Star Trek Into Darkness (2013), J.J.
+Abrams returned only as a producer so he could focus on directing Star Wars: The Force Awakens (2015), the first installment of the Star Wars sequel trilogy.
 Writer-producer Roberto Orci was announced as director in May 2014.
 He would have been making his directorial debut.
-However, in December, Orci's role was also listed as a producer only, with Edgar Wright considered to replace him as director, along with a shortlist of others, including Rupert Wyatt, Morten Tyldum, Daniel Espinosa, Justin Lin and Duncan Jones.
+However, in December, Orci's role was also listed as a producer only, with Edgar Wright considered to replace him as director, along with a short list of others, including Rupert Wyatt, Morten Tyldum, Daniel Espinosa, Justin Lin, and Duncan Jones.
 Also, Star Trek actor and director Jonathan Frakes expressed interest in the job.
-At the end of the month, Lin was announced as director of the third installment.
+At the end of the month, Lin was announced as director of the third installment after declining an offer by Universal Studios to return to the Fast & Furious franchise as director of The Fate of the Furious (2017) after James Wan's departure from the project.

 Screenplay

 In 2013, Orci had begun writing the script with Patrick McKay and J. D. Payne, with Payne saying of the script in March, "We really want to get back to the sense of exploration and wonder.
 The kind of optimistic sense of the future that Star Trek has always kind of had at its core.
 It's the Chicago Bulls in space, in terms of these people who are all awesome at their job."
-In January 2015, after Orci's departure as director, Simon Pegg and Doug Jung were hired to rewrite the screenplay, with Pegg saying on the previous draft, Paramount "had a script for Star Trek that wasn't really working for them.
+In January 2015, after Orci's departure as director, Simon Pegg and Doug Jung were hired to rewrite the screenplay, with Pegg saying about the previous draft that Paramount "had a script for Star Trek that wasn't really working for them.
 I think the studio was worried that it might have been a little bit too Star Trek-y."
 Pegg had been asked to make the new film "more inclusive", stating that the solution was to "make a western or a thriller or a heist movie, then populate that with Star Trek characters so it's more inclusive to an audience that might be a little bit reticent."
+Pegg and Jung used Memory Alpha, a Star Trek fan wiki, as a resource in the writing of the film.